-Company A is engaged in the manufacturing of goods and uses port facilities in Virginia.
-During the 2010 calendar year, Company A actually transports 100 TEUs of cargo through Virginia port facilities.
-For the 2011 calendar year, Company A's base year port cargo volume is 100 TEUs.
-If, during the 2011 calendar year, Company A transports 104 TEUs of cargo through Virginia port facilities, Company A would not qualify for the Port Volume Increase Tax Credit because it did not increase port cargo volume by five percent.
-If, however, Company A transports 105 TEUs of cargo through Virginia port facilities during 2011, it would qualify for the Port Volume Increase Tax Credit because it increased its port cargo volume by five percent.
-It could apply for a credit equal to the increased number of TEUs multiplied by \$50 per TEU, or \$250.
+Company A is an agricultural entity that uses port facilities in Virginia.
+During the 2012 calendar year, Company A actually transports 100 TEUs of cargo through

+Virginia port facilities.
+For the 2013 calendar year, Company A's base year port cargo volume is 100 TEUs.
+If, during the 2013 calendar year, Company A transports 104 TEUs of cargo through Virginia port facilities, Company A would not qualify for Port Volume Increase Tax Credits because it did not increase port cargo volume by 5 percent.
+If, however, Company A transports 105 TEUs of cargo through Virginia port facilities during 2013, it would qualify for Port Volume Increase Tax Credits because it increased its port cargo volume by 5 percent.
+It could apply for tax credits equal to the increased number of TEUs multiplied by \$50 per TEU, or \$250.

-To be eligible for this credit, the taxpayer's base year port cargo volume must be a minimum of either 75 net (short) tons of noncontainerized cargo or ten loaded TEUs.
+To be eligible for this tax credit, the taxpayer's base year port cargo volume must be a minimum of either 75 net (short) tons of noncontainerized cargo or ten loaded TEUs.
 Each taxpayer must meet one of these two thresholds.
 For purposes of meeting the base year port cargo volume requirement, noncontainerized cargo and TEUs cannot be aggregated and no tonnage conversion formula shall apply.
-For taxpayers that do not ship that amount during the 2010 calendar year, including any taxpayer that locates in Virginia after December 31, 2010, the taxpayer's base cargo volume will be measured by the initial calendar year in which it meets the requirement of either 75 net tons of noncontainerized cargo or ten loaded TEUs.
+For taxpayers that do not ship that amount during the 2010 or 2012 calendar year, as applicable, including any taxpayer that locates in Virginia after such period, the taxpayer's base year port cargo volume will be measured by the initial calendar year in which it meets the requirement of either 75 net tons of noncontainerized cargo or ten loaded TEUs.

-Computation and Carryover of Credits
+Computation and Carryover of Tax Credits

 The Port Volume Increase Tax Credit is generally equal to \$50 for each TEU above the base year port cargo volume, or \$50 for each TEU transported through a port facility during a major facility's first calendar year.
 For shipments of 40-foot or 45-foot containers, one loaded container is equivalent to two TEUs.
-For purposes of calculating the amount of the Port Volume Increase Tax Credit for taxpayers that ship noncontainerized cargo, one TEU is equivalent to 16 net tons of noncontainerized cargo.
+For purposes of calculating the amount of Port Volume Increase Tax Credits for taxpayers that ship noncontainerized cargo, one TEU is equivalent to 16 net tons of noncontainerized cargo.
 One net ton is equivalent to one short ton, or 2,200 pounds.

 For purposes of determining port cargo volume, only a full container load qualifies as a TEU.
-A full container load (FCL) is a standard 20-foot, 40-foot, or 45-foot container that is loaded and discharged under the account of one shipper and is intended for one consignee.
+A full container load (FCL) is a standard 20-foot, 40-foot, or 45-foot container that is loaded and discharged under the account of one shipper, and is intended for one consignee.

 A less than container load (LCL) is cargo that is insufficient in either weight or volume to qualify for the freight rates that apply to a standard shipping container and is therefore combined with cargo owned by other shippers or with cargo intended for at least one other consignee.
-An LCL does not qualify as a TEU or as noncontainerized cargo for purposes of this credit.
+An LCL does not qualify as a TEU or as noncontainerized cargo for purposes of this tax credit.

-Example 2: Computing the Port Volume Increase Tax Credit During 2010, Company B ships 100 TEUs and 320 net tons of noncontainerized cargo through Virginia port facilities.
-In 2011, Company B ships 110 TEUs and 400 net tons of noncontainerized cargo.
+Example 2: Computing the Port Volume Increase Tax Credit Company B is a mineral entity that uses port facilities in Virginia.
+During the 2012 calendar year, Company B ships 100 TEUs and 320 net tons of noncontainerized cargo through Virginia port facilities.
+During the 2013 calendar year, Company B ships 110 TEUs and 400 net tons of noncontainerized cargo.

 Company B's base year port cargo volume is 120 TEUs, computed as follows: